 The purpose of this survey is to review the various global illumination techniques from early attempts to recent developments, and to help the readers to comprehend an overview of the field and the characteristics of these techniques.
 In this survey, we mainly focus on the global illumination effects occurred on surfaces.
 Although the theory and techniques with participating media has been actively researched, we will not review these techniques in details.
 Moreover unfortunately due to the lack of space and time, we omit some types of global illumination techniques including pre-computation based techniques, virtual point light (VPL) based techniques, real-time global illumination techniques.
-The types of global illumination techniques in Fig. 2.
+The types of global illumination techniques handled in the survey is summarizes in Fig. 2.